venice1200/TapClock/README.md

 * As long as the RTC has power the Clock is no longer set back to compile time on a device reset or upload

 v0.5.5
-* Sketch needs MPU calibated value which you can create with the IMU_Zero Sketch from the i2cdevlib/mpu6050 lib
+* Sketch needs MPU calibated values which you can create with the IMU_Zero Sketch from the i2cdevlib/mpu6050 lib

 <br>